Bipolar I Disorder

 Electroconvulsive Therapy (ECT)

-Despite its scary reputation, electroconvulsive therapy (ECT) is an effective treatment for manic symptoms.
+Despite its scary reputation, electroconvulsive therapy (ECT) is an effective treatment for both manic and depressive symptoms.
 ECT is seldom used to treat bipolar I disorder, but can be helpful if medicines fail or can't be used.